Updated on February 23, 2021

 Anchorage is also the best place for shopping before your Alaska road trip.
 So if you haven’t packed something, you should buy it in Anchorage.
 This is our list of what we always pack on a car road trip.
 Here is our list of what we pack when we sleep on the campground in a tent.

 Car rental or motorhome?

 Just after arrival, you should rent a car at Ted Stevens International Airport.
 You have to be prepared for an early start the next morning.
 We recommend considering two options:

 - Regular car and sleeping in hotels, bed, and breakfast or a tent at campgrounds.
 This is the best option if you are short on time for your visit or don’t have RV experience.

 - Motorhome rental.
-If you prefer a motorhome, definitely choose one of the most reliable companies like ABC Motorhome or Great Alaskan Holidays.
-They both have excellent service and good quality vehicles.
+If you prefer a motorhome, definitely choose one of the most reliable companies like RVshare, ABC Motorhome or Great Alaskan Holidays.
+They have excellent service and good quality vehicles.
 We were using them before and were happy with this solution.
+We highly recommend RVshare.

 Where to sleep?
 Hotel or campground?

 The next thing you need to plan is lodging for your 10 Days Alaska Road Trip.
 If you plan to stay in a hotel, you should book well in advance, because prices are growing pretty fast and Alaska is not the cheapest state regarding accommodation.
 But campgrounds are also very popular, especially between June and September, so it’s worth booking in advance.